Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \end{aligned}
 \end{equation}$$

 The infite norm is preferred to the L2 norm as it is independent of the problem dimensions.
 It is also common to consider relative convergence criteria for early-stopping, as absolute targets might not bet reached due to numerical issues.
-ProxQP provides it in a similar way as OSQP (for more details see, e.g., [section 3.4](https://web.stanford.edu/~boyd/papers/pdf/osqp.pdf)).
-Hence more generally the following stopping criterion can be used.
+ProxQP provides it in a similar way as OSQP (for more details see, e.g., OSQP's [convergence](https://osqp.org/docs/solver/index.html#convergence) criteria or [section 3.4](https://web.stanford.edu/~boyd/papers/pdf/osqp.pdf) in the corresponding paper).
+Hence more generally the following stopping criterion can be used:

 $$\begin{equation}\label{eq:approx_qp_sol_relative_criterion}
 \begin{aligned}